 Some places, like Spain, recognize U.S. licenses, but only if they're translated into the local tongue.
 Your IDP can be great for this, as it translates your license into 10 foreign languages:

 You're using a rental car agency that requires an IDP

 In addition to the countries themselves, rental car companies can have their own IDP requirements.
 Major agencies like Hertz might ask for them, even if the government in your destination doesn't.

 Your U.S. policy typically will not travel to Mexico or overseas.
 Check with your credit card company and the rental car agency to get a better understanding of your coverage options while you're traveling.

 If you're an Esurance customer, your U.S. policy can cross the border with you when visiting Canada.
-If you're setting up permanent residence in the True North, however, you'll need Canadian car insurance.
-Thankfully, we can make finding great coverage a cinch.
+But if you're setting up permanent residence in the True North, make sure to get Canadian car insurance.

 Driving in Mexico